 Let's see how that impacts our hypothetical profitable small business.
 Just like before, there is no tax at the corporate level, so both owners receive a distribution of profit of $500,000.
 Rather than taxing the owner at his individual tax rate of 39% (or the lower proposed 35%), the owners would be taxed at 25% for their pass-through income.
-That means each owner pays $125,000 in taxes and nets $375,000.* The savings to each owner is $50,000 totaling $100,000 for the company.
+That means each owner pays $125,000 in taxes and nets $375,000.* The savings to each owner are $50,000 totaling $100,000 for the company.

 As you can see, the tax plan would save the S Corp business owner $70,000.
 By making an S Corp election under the new proposal, the business owner can save $115,000 compared to a C Corp business owner, even under the tax bill.